P-ADMMiRNN: Training RNN with Stable Convergence via An Efficient and Paralleled ADMM Approach: Experiments

 \subsubsection{varying $\nu$}

-In this subsection, we investigate the influence of $\nu$ in Eq.~\ref{equ:phi}.
+In this subsection, we investigate the influence of $\nu$ in Eq.~\eqref{equ:phi}.
 In our experiments on a text data, we fix all the hyperparameters other than $\nu$ and set it $10^{-2}$, $10^{-3}$, $10^{-4}$, $10^{-6}$, $10^{-8}$ respectively.
 We display the curves corresponding to different values of $\nu$ in Fig.~\ref{fig:nu}.
 Fig.~\ref{fig:nu} suggests that larger $\nu$ produces a relatively worse convergence result in ADMMiRNN.
-Small $\nu$ can not only lead to a small loss but is also able to push the training process to converge fast.
-However, when $\nu$ is small enough, the influence on the convergence rate and convergent result is not obvious.
+Small $\nu$ can not only lead to a slight loss but is also able to push the training process to converge fast.
+However, when $\nu$ is small enough, the influence on the convergence rate and convergent result is not apparent.